kw7oe/kw7oe.github.io/content/posts/debugging-with-tracing-in-elixir-with-recon-trace.md

   - [Tracing more specific function calls](#tracing-more-specific-function-calls)
   - [Writing match spec](#writing-match-spec)

-If you want to get hands on, I have setup a [Livebook][0] notebook with all the code examples below.
-So, spin up your Livebook and import the notebook from this [link] to get started!
+_If you want to get hands on, I have written a [Livebook][0] notebook with all the code examples below.
+So, headover to the [repository](https://github.com/kw7oe/livebook-notebooks) to follow the instruction to import the notebook url to your Livebook._

 # Installing `recon`